neoneniguma/minidust/README.md

 # Minidust

-A lightweight, Minitest-first coverage reporter that focuses only on your code — not your gems.
-Minidust filters out noise, highlights which files are being tested, and gives you a clean, color-coded breakdown of test coverage right in your terminal.
+Minidust is a lightweight, Minitest-first coverage reporter that helps you focus on what's being tested — one file at a time.
+Unlike traditional coverage tools, Minidust doesn't give you an overall percentage.
+Instead, it reports only the coverage for the file being tested, filtering out gems and unrelated files.
+Perfect for keeping your tests focused and your coverage clean.

+## 🔍 What it does

+📄 Tracks which lines in a single source file are executed by a single test file

+🎯 Focuses on 1-to-1 coverage — no overall summary, no multi-file aggregation

+🚫 Ignores gem/library files — only shows coverage for your app's files

+🌈 Outputs a clean, colorized coverage report at the end of each test run

 ## Installation